COVID-19-Text-Mining/COVID-Bert4Classification/README.md

 ### Network
 Parameters used for initializing the neural network, used in `model.py`
-- `pretrained_model`: point to the directory containing the pretained bert model (here we use [SciBert](https://github.com/allenai/scibert) by Allen AI, need to be downloaded MANUALLY)
+- `pretrained_model`: point to the directory containing the pretained bert model (here we use [SciBert](https://github.com/allenai/scibert) by Allen AI)
 - `hidden_size`: the size of the pretrained model's hidden size (768 here)
 - `dropout_prob`: the probability for dropout layer to drop a element in the input tensor
 - `label_num`: the total number of labels